 2. You'll Never Believe the Smithsonian Zoo's Original Location

-The National Zoo’s original location was behind the Smithsonian Castle on the National Mall and featured deer, foxes, prairie dogs, badgers, beavers, lynx, and bison.
+The DC Zoo’s original location was behind the Smithsonian Castle on the National Mall and featured deer, foxes, prairie dogs, badgers, beavers, lynx, and bison.
 Today the zoo is home to approximately 1,800 animals of 300 species, and about one-fifth are endangered or threatened.

 Related Article: A Complete Guide to the Smithsonian Museums, Galleries, and Gardens on the National Mall